 It is common for people to ignore a pain in their legs, especially when it comes and goes.
 One of the symptoms of peripheral artery disease is intermittent claudication, which is temporary pain in the legs or feet during exercise.
 Typically, there is relief from the pain with rest.
 Therefore, many people may develop PAD but not know that they have it because they do not know what to look out for.

-Watch the video to learn more about peripheral artery disease.
-You will learn how it is related to heart disease.
-Also, you will learn why it is important to have PAD evaluations if you have any of the risk factors or signs of PAD.
+Watch the video to learn more about peripheral artery disease and how it is related to heart disease.
+You will also learn why it is important to have PAD evaluations if you have any of the risk factors or signs of PAD.